joomango/RSC_RNAseq/README.md

 	* Bioconductor version 3.0 or greater and R version 3.1 are required to run this protocol.
 ```

-- [ ] Install StringTie, gffcompare
-    - [ ] To install StringTie, download the latest binary package from http://ccb.jhu.edu/software/stringtie, unpack the StringTie tarfile and cd to the unpacked directory.
-    - [ ] To install gffcompare, download the latest binary package from http://github.com/gpertea/gffcompare, and follow the instructions provided in the README.md file.

 ___
 ### 3. Quality Check/ Alignment/ Estimate transcript abundances of RNA-seq reads